@tdeekens avatar

 • Helping code modding from underscore to lodash.

-• Implementing an Instagram OAuth2 integration allowing to build visualisations with Instagram data.
+• Implementing an Instagram OAuth2 integration allowing to build visualizations with Instagram data.

 After the layoff of the whole Berlin engineering team I had to unexpectedly move on to new opportunities.